RocNLP/447Project2/README.md

 ## Provided starter code

 I've written up a basic libarary for the Trips Ontology from the previous project.
 Details on how to use it are available in  `demo.ipynb`.
 Additionally, [this repo](http://github.com/mrmechko/trips-web) allows you to access the Step Web Parser and retrieve a json formatted version of the parse.
 See instructions on how to install.
 You are not required to use either if you don't want.
 However, the `trips-web` tool should be useful for generating examples to work with.
 Open issues for questions in the relevant repository.
-Sophie will hold office hours regarding coding issues.
+Sophie will hold office hours regarding coding issues from 5-6pm on Wednesday and Thursday.

 ## Report